juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/06_Working_With_Raster_Data.md

 * Here we can see how around the city we have a lot of de-forestation but further in the jungle is still present.

 ##### Urban False Color
-* Now, to create the 'Urban False Color Composite' use bands 2, 5 and 7.
+* Now, to create the 'Urban False Color Composite' use bands 7, 5 and 2.
-* In the properties of this new image your bands should be:
-  * Red - Band 3
-  * Green - Band 2
-  * Blue - Band 1
+* Remember, the order is very important.
+* In the properties, symbolize them using the `Min / max` option.
 * You can also adjust the `Color Rendering` options.
 * This image highlights urban land use as pink/red.